 Road safety in Angola

 Landmines left over from the civil war are also an ongoing concern in rural Angola.
-Clearance projects are still underway and areas with suspected landmines are usually expressly marked.
-Expats should stick to main roads and avoid driving off the beaten track as much as possible.
-Newcomers who drive their own vehicles should be suspicious of slow-moving cars or those that try and coerce them into pulling over; these are often pretexts for robbery or hijackings.
+Clearance projects are still underway, and areas with suspected landmines are usually marked expressly.
+You should stick to main roads and avoid driving off the beaten track as much as possible.

 Note that driving to Angola’s northern and southern Lunda provinces should only be done if absolutely necessary.
 The Angolan government is extremely sensitive about anyone entering these diamond-producing areas, and failure to produce the right documentation can result in detention.